Practice playing in thirds with one of the most popular pieces from the impressionist era

 - Pay attention to how the left and right hand trade, with the left hand often playing before the right hand.

 Master the Clair de Lune piano chords with Skoove!
+You can start your one month free trial now!

 The majority of established composers around in Debussy’s day were highly critical and resistant to Debussy’s “new” style of music and rejected it.
 However, Debussy refused to conform to old harmonic rules and eventually his style inspired other French composers like Olivier Messian and Lily Boulanger, and jazz pianists like Bill Evans.